Regulations on Election and Dismissal in Cooperatives

 2. There shall be at least 3 supervisors.
 If there are more than three supervisors, the quota may not exceed 1/3 of that of directors.

-3. Alternate directors and alternate supervisors may be set, but the quota may not exceed 1/3 of that of directors and supervisors.
+A cooperative may appoint alternate directors and alternate supervisors, the number of whom shall not exceed 1/3 of that of the directors and supervisors.

-The chairpersons of the board of directors and the board of supervisors shall be elected by and from the directors and supervisors, and the one who get the votes of more than a half of the attendees shall be appointed.
-If nobody gets more than a half of the votes, a voting shall be made again between the two who have got the most and the second most votes, and the one who gets more votes shall be appointed; in case both of them get a same number of votes, lottery shall be used to determine who shall be appointed.
+Article 6 The chairpersons of the board of directors and the board of supervisors of a cooperative shall be elected by and among the directors and supervisors in meetings of the board of directors and the board of supervisors, respectively, and the candidate who gets the votes by more than half of the attendees shall be appointed.
+If no candidate gets more than half of the votes, voting shall be implemented again between the two who have got the most and the second most votes, and the one who gets more votes shall be appointed.
+In case both of them get the same number of votes, lots shall be drawn to determine who shall be appointed.
+If a candidate is not present or is present but fails to draw a lot after his name is called three times, the chairman of the meeting shall draw a lot on the behalf of the candidate.

 The meeting of the board of directors and the board of supervisors as referred to in the above paragraph shall be convened by the original chairperson of the board of directors and the board of supervisors within 15 days after the directors and the supervisors have been elected; for a cooperative being established, the meeting shall be convened by the chief committeeman of the preparation committee.
 If the meeting is not called within the time limit, it may be convened by the director or the supervisor who has got the most votes.

-Vacancy of directors or supervisors shall be filled by the alternate directors or alternate supervisors in order.
-If the number of directors or supervisors doesn't reach a half of the quota set forth in the constitution after the vacancy has been filled, a meeting of the member's congress or the member representative's congress shall be held for supplementary election.
+Article 7 Vacancy of directors or supervisors shall be filled by the alternate directors or alternate supervisors in order.
+If the number of directors or supervisors does not reach half of the quota set forth in the constitution after the vacancy has been filled, a meeting of the member's congress or the member representative's congress shall be held for a supplementary election.

-In vacancy of the chairperson of the board of directors or the board of supervisors, a meeting of directors or supervisors shall be held for supplementary election.
+In case of vacancy of the chairperson of the board of directors or the board of supervisors, a meeting of the directors or supervisors shall be held for a supplementary election within one month from the first day of vacancy.
+However, if the remaining tenure is less than 6 months when the vacancy occurs, a deputy may be elected by the directors or supervisors from among themselves.

-The tenure of those who are elected under the above two paragraphs shall be within the same tenure of the position.
+The tenure of those who fill the vacancy and are elected under the above three paragraphs shall be within the same tenure of the position.

-If an alternate director or an alternate supervisor declares in writing to waive the right to fill the vacancy, he will lose the qualification as an alternative director or alternate supervisor.
+If an alternate director, an alternate supervisor, or an alternate member representative declares in writing to waive the right to fill the vacancy, he will lose the qualification as an alternative director, an alternate supervisor, or an alternate member representative.

-To resign the position of chairperson of the board of directors or the board of supervisors, director, supervisor, or member representative, a written application shall be submitted to the board of directors or the board of supervisors.
+Article 8 To resign from the position of chairperson of the board of directors or the board of supervisors, director, supervisor, or member representative, a written application shall be submitted to the board of directors or the board of supervisors.

-To elect directors or supervisors of a cooperative, a reference list of candidates may be resolved in the cooperative affairs meeting, and the number of candidates shall be not les than the quota to be selected, unless otherwise prescribed in the constitution or resolved in the member's congress or the member representative's congress.
+Article 10 To elect directors, supervisors, or member representatives of a cooperative, a reference list of candidates may be proposed upon resolution in the cooperative affairs meeting, and the number of candidates shall be not less than the quota to be elected, unless otherwise prescribed in the constitution or resolved by the member's congress or the member representative's congress.
 However, candidates shall not be limited to those listed in the reference list.

-Only the members or member representatives affiliated in the cooperative may be listed as the candidates referred to in the above paragraph.
+Only the members or member representatives affiliated to the cooperative may be listed as the candidates referred to in the above paragraph.

 To elect a board of founders, the reference list of candidates shall be resolved in a meeting of the preparation committee.

-The board of directors of a cooperative shall, 3 months before expiration of the tenure of the member representatives, directors and supervisors, select several directors to establish a membership examination group, and one of them shall be elected convener to examine the member's membership according to the following provisions:
+Article 11 The board of directors of a cooperative shall, 3 months before expiration of the tenure of the member representatives, directors and supervisors, select several directors to establish a membership examination group, and one of them shall be elected as convener to carry out the following tasks concerning examination and management of the membership:

-1. To check and revise the roll list of members.
+1. To check and revise the list of original members or member representatives.

-After the examination of membership is finished, the cooperatives shall separately list the qualified members, disaffiliated members, and members with their membership reserved, announce the lists together with the date and the method of candidate registration for 15 days after they have been approved by the board of directors, and report to the regulating authority for reference.
+Article 12 After the examination and management of the membership is finished, cooperatives shall submit the lists of qualified members, disaffiliated members, and associate members together with the date and the method of candidate registration to the board of directors for announcement for 15 days after they have been approved by the board of directors, and shall report to the regulating authority for reference.

-The announcement referred to in the above paragraph shall be made 60 days before the election voting, and a member who doesn't agree the examination result may, within the period of announcement, submit a written application to the resulting authority to request correction.
+The announcement referred to in the above paragraph shall be made 60 days before the election voting, and a member who doesn't agree with the examination result may, within the period of announcement, submit a written application to the cooperative to request correction.

-A member who is affiliated or has the membership reserved after the announcement referred to in the above paragraph expires shall handle the registration of alteration according to law, and may not execute the rights of election, being elected, and recall.
+Article 13 A member who is affiliated after the announcement referred to in the above paragraph expires shall handle the registration of alteration according to law, and may not execute the rights of election, being elected, and recall during the current tenure.

-When an election meeting divided in several groups is held to elect member representatives, the members who have changed their addresses after the roll list of members is announced shall return to the original place to attend the meting and take a vote.
+Article 14 When an election meeting divided in several groups is held to elect member representatives, the members who have changed their addresses after the roll list of members is announced shall return to the original place to attend the meeting and take a vote.

-The members or member representatives who meet the qualifications for candidates shall, within 15 days commencing from the day when applications for are accepted, apply to the cooperatives for registration as candidates.
+Article 16 The members or member representatives who meet the qualifications for candidates shall, within 15 days from the first day when applications for registration as candidates are accepted, apply to the cooperatives for registration as candidates.

-To apply for registration under the above paragraph, a reference in writing jointly signed by not less than three members or member representatives shall be submitted, and each member or member representative may recommend only one candidate.
-A same member or member representative may not be recommended as the candidate for director and supervisor at the same time.
+To apply for registration under the above paragraph, a reference in writing jointly signed by not less than three members or member representatives shall be submitted, and each member or member representative may recommend only one candidate for each category.
+A member or member representative may not be recommended as the candidate for director and supervisor at the same time.

-The cooperative affairs meeting shall appoint not less than three members or member representatives to establish a Candidate Qualification Examination Group, but those who apply for registration as candidates may not assume the members of the Qualification Examination Group.
+The cooperative affairs meeting shall appoint no less than three members or member representatives to establish a Candidate Qualification Examination Group, but those who apply for registration as candidates may not serve as members of the Qualification Examination Group.

 Upon receipt of an application for re-examination, the Candidate Qualification Examination Group shall finish the re-examination within 3 days, and shall notify the applicant himself.
 No opposition may be filed against the result of re-examination.